apache/doris-kafka-connector/README.md

 - Execute `mvn spotless:apply` under the project

 After executing the above formatting command, you can use `mvn spotless:check` to check whether the code format meets the requirements.

+## Help
+For additional help, please [file an issue in the repository](https://github.com/apache/doris-kafka-connector/issues) or raise a question in [Apache Doris Public Slack](https://apachedoriscommunity.slack.com/).